fzrilsh/brute-tiktok/README.md

 # brute-tiktok

-**brute-tiktok** adalah sebuah tools semi-otomatis yang digunakan untuk menambahkan views atau favorites pada video TikTok.
-Prosesnya dilakukan dengan memasukkan URL video TikTok yang ingin ditingkatkan views atau favorites-nya, kemudian script akan berjalan secara terus menerus hingga dihentikan.
+**brute-tiktok** is a semi-automated tool used to increase views or favorites on TikTok videos.
+The process is done by entering the TikTok video URL you want to boost, then the script runs continuously until stopped.

-## Fitur Utama
+## Main Features
-- **Tambah Views:** Views pada video akan bertambah sekitar setiap 1-2 menit dengan kenaikan antara 500 hingga 2000 views.
+- **Add Views:** Views increase roughly every 1–2 minutes, with increments of about 500 to 2000 views per batch.
-- **Tambah Favorites:** Favorites akan bertambah sekitar setiap 1-2 menit dengan kenaikan antara 10 hingga 50 favorites.
+- **Add Favorites:** Favorites increase roughly every 1–2 minutes, with increments of about 10 to 50 favorites per batch.
-- Menggunakan **API dari zefoy.com**.
+- Uses the **zefoy.com API**.
-- **Semi-otomatis:** Tools ini tidak berjalan dalam mode headless karena membutuhkan interaksi manual untuk mengisi validasi captcha.
+- **Semi-automated:** The tool does not run in headless mode because it requires manual interaction to solve captcha validation.

-## Persyaratan
+## Requirements
-- **Node.js**: Versi terbaru.
+- **Node.js**: Latest version.
-- **Chromium**: Untuk mengotomatiskan browser tanpa headless mode.
+- **Chromium**: To automate the browser without headless mode.
-- **API dari zefoy.com**: Digunakan untuk berinteraksi dengan TikTok.
+- **API from zefoy.com**: Used to interact with TikTok.

-## Instalasi
+## Installation
-1. Clone repository ini:
+1. Clone this repository:
     ```bash
     git clone https://github.com/fzrilsh/brute-tiktok
     ```

-2. Masuk ke direktori project dan install semua package:
+2. Enter the project directory and install all packages:
     ```bash
     cd brute-tiktok && npm install
     ```

-3. Pastikan **Chromium** telah terinstall dengan menjalankan perintah berikut:
+3. Make sure **Chromium** is installed by running:
     ```bash
     node node_modules/puppeteer/install.js
     ```

-## Cara Menjalankan Script
+## How to Run
-1. Untuk memulai script, jalankan perintah:
+1. To start the script, run:
     ```bash
     node .
     ```

-2. Ikuti langkah-langkah yang muncul di terminal, termasuk memasukkan URL video TikTok yang ingin ditingkatkan views atau favorites-nya.
+2. Follow the prompts in the terminal, including entering the TikTok video URL you want to boost.

-3. Browser **Chromium** akan terbuka dan berjalan tanpa mode headless.
-Anda perlu mengisi validasi captcha secara manual.
+3. The **Chromium** browser will open and run without headless mode.
+You will need to manually solve any captcha validations.

-## Catatan
+## Notes
-- Penambahan views dan favorites membutuhkan waktu antara 1 hingga 2 menit untuk setiap batch.
+- Adding views and favorites takes about 1–2 minutes per batch.
-- Harap perhatikan bahwa tools ini semi-otomatis karena memerlukan pengisian captcha secara manual.
+- This tool is semi-automated because manual captcha solving is required.
-- Pastikan untuk mengikuti kebijakan penggunaan dari zefoy.com.
+- Make sure to follow zefoy.com's usage policies.

-## Lisensi
+## License
-Proyek ini dilisensikan di bawah lisensi [MIT](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).